rmolinari/thesis_1999/1999_thesis.typ

 ($infinity$) #h(0.5em) For all $i in omega$ a non-zero number of cycles of slice dimension greater than $i$ act.

-The author has been unable to turn a failure of this type into a deomnstration that $G leqt C$.
+The author has been unable to turn a failure of this type into a demonstration that $G leqt C$.
 In the $dreInAbove(D)$ construction, possibility~(A), say, of #lemmaRef(<lemma3.18>) (actually of #lemmaRef(<lemma2.17>))
 led to computation of $G$ from $C$ "along the first component".
 In general, for any $n$, a failure of the $dreInAbove(D)$ computation leads a computation of $D$ along one of the components.
 Outcome ($infinity$) allows no